-The State's Climate Change Action Plan supports the delivery of the South Australian Government's policy directions under seven focus areas with 68 government led actions The South Australian Government Climate Change Action Plan 2021-2025 has a number of governmentled objectives and actions to help to build a strong, climate smart economy, further reduce greenhouse gas emissions, and support South Australia to adapt to a changing climate.
+The South Australian Government Climate Change Action Plan 2021-2025 has a number of government-led objectives and actions to help to build a strong, climate smart economy, further reduce greenhouse gas emissions, and support South Australia to adapt to a changing climate.
 The government is expecting to grow climate smart and low emissions industries, create new jobs and attract additional investment.